 Other organisations may also be able to assist with issues outside of the GDC's power to investigate.

-If you do think the GDC is the right organisation for your complaint, there are a few questions we'll need to ask you first.
+If you do think the GDC is the right organisation for your concern, there are a few questions we'll need to ask you first.

-If you're ready to make a complaint, please continue to the first step.
+If you're ready to raise a concern, please continue to the first step.